Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-errors.md

 sidebar_label: Resolving Errors
 ---

 Errors in Substrate-based chains are usually accompanied by descriptive messages.
 However, to read these messages, a tool parsing the blockchain data needs to request _chain metadata_ from a node.
 That metadata explains how to read the messages.
-One such tool with a built-in parser for chain metadata is the [AXIASolar JS Apps UI](https://axiasolar.js.org/apps).
+One such tool with a built-in parser for chain metadata is the [AXIA JS Apps UI](https://AXIA.js.org/apps).

-## AXIASolarJS Apps Explorer
+## AXIAJS Apps Explorer

-Here's how to find out the detailed error description through AXIASolar JS Apps.
+Here's how to find out the detailed error description through AXIA JS Apps.

 A typical failed transactions looks something like this: